 Midland Bank c1898.
 Also on Watch House Green site.
 Corner Caulfield Street

 Odeon.
 Colossal brick former Gaumont, by W. C. Trent.
 Survived the extensive war damage 12 December 1932 Compton organ installed.
 Demolished.

 Plough Green.
-The land between Plough Inn and Lewisham Bridge.
+Common land between Plough Inn and Lewisham Bridge, also called Water Splash.
 A fair was held there every 21st September.
-It was enclosed in 1810 by the Duke of Cambridge, and a pub built
+It was enclosed in 1810 by the Duke of Cambridge, and a pub built.
+All gone now.

 Presbytery, 1929, part of an impressive integrated group with the church.
 In arts & crafts style with intriguing brickwork